batuhangedik/Fibo-Fact-Ack-RestApi/README.md

 Then I created a routes folder in the project directory and created the routes.js file in it and the app.js file in the root project directory.

-Making configurations of express,server and ports ind app.js
+We perform express, server and port settings in app.js.

 The functions and the http methods that will run them will be implemented in the route.js file.

 We will write our http methods in `var appRouter = function(app){}`.

-- The Get method for the fibonacci;
+- Get method for Fibonacci;

 ```js
 app.get("/fibonacci", function (req, res) {